fbgallet/roam-extension-live-ai-assistant/README.md

 ### Query Agents

 Currently, 4 complementary AI Agents can help users to find precise information in their Roam Graph through natural language queries.
 The first three do not send any data from your graph to the LLM, they simply interpret the user's request to transform it into native Roam database queries.
-In contrast, the "Ask to your graph..." agent will have access to the data extracted by the queries to answer your question or proceed with the required processing.
+In contrast, the "Ask your graph" agent will have access to the data extracted by the queries to answer your question or proceed with the required processing.

 - **Natural language query**: transform the user request in a properly formatted Roam query.
 It supports period range and semantic variations, [see details here](https://github.com/fbgallet/roam-extension-live-ai-assistant/blob/main/docs/query-agents.md#natural-language-query-agent).
 Very reliable.
 - **Natural language :q Datomic query**: transform the user request in a Datalog Datomic query using the native `:q` query syntax.
 The results are less reliable than with the previous agent because the syntax is much more complex.
 It works very well for fairly simple queries, more randomly for complex ones.
 [See details here](https://github.com/fbgallet/roam-extension-live-ai-assistant/blob/main/docs/query-agents.md#natural-language-q-datomic-agent).
 - **Smart Search Agent**: transform the user requests in a set of Datomic queries relying on .q Roam API, to support more complexe queries with hierarchical conditions.
 In principle allows for more precise results than previous agents, but it can be slow or even cause momentary freezing for large graphs. ⚠️ Use with caution, knowing that this is an experimental feature 🧪.
 [See details here](https://github.com/fbgallet/roam-extension-live-ai-assistant/blob/main/docs/query-agents.md#smart-search-agent).
-- **Ask to your graph...**: relying on the results of the SmartSearch Agent, proceed to post-processing expressed in the user instructions or question. ⚠️ Use with caution, knowing that this is an experimental feature 🧪.
+- **Ask your graph**: relying on the results of the SmartSearch Agent, proceed to post-processing expressed in the user instructions or question. ⚠️ Use with caution, knowing that this is an experimental feature 🧪.
 [See details here](https://github.com/fbgallet/roam-extension-live-ai-assistant/blob/main/docs/query-agents.md#ask-to-your-graph).

 ### Live Outliner Agent